HyundeokChoi-NOAA/ufs-srweather-app/README.md

 The JEDI DA capability was added to this version.
+[April, 2024]

 # UFS Short-Range Weather Application